Regenerative Medicine Partnership in Education: Role

 The Partnership in Education has produced animated planetarium shows and movies, a pilot for a television series, teaching materials, interactive software, video games, board games and educational murals and artwork.
 The movies and multimedia explore from fundamental to advanced biology of the heart, brain, spinal cord, bones, immune system and stem cells in relation to health, treatment of disease and injury and the future benefits of stem cell therapies.

 In addition, the project’s participation in a year-long celebration of Charles Darwin’s 200th birthday in Pittsburgh (“Darwin 2009: A Pittsburgh Partnership”) led to the creation of materials, multimedia, installations and theatrical performance that focused on the principle of evolution and genetics.

-Planetarium show, movies, games and installations produced by the Partnership in Education have been exhibited and displayed for the general public at the Carnegie Science Center in Pittsburgh and science centers and institutions throughout the United States and world, as well as cultural institutions such as the Carnegie Museum of Natural History, Phipps Conservatory and Botanical Gardens, the National Aviary, the Pittsburgh Zoo and PPG Aquarium, the Children's Museum of Pittsburgh and the American Philosophical Society Museum.
+Planetarium show, movies, games and installations produced by the Partnership in Education have been exhibited and displayed for the general public at the Kamin Science Center in Pittsburgh and science centers and institutions throughout the United States and world, as well as cultural institutions such as the Carnegie Museum of Natural History, Phipps Conservatory and Botanical Gardens, the National Aviary, the Pittsburgh Zoo and PPG Aquarium, the Children's Museum of Pittsburgh and the American Philosophical Society Museum.
 The pilot episode for a television series, Scientastic!, aired in September 2010 on Pittsburgh's local public broadcasting station WQED (TV).

 All of the multimedia the Partnership in Education produces has been made available for use in the classroom in DVD and web formats with accompanying lesson plans and guides for teachers.
 Pittsburgh Public Schools adopted two of the Partnership's teaching tools into their 9th grade science curriculum in 2009, the Darwin Synthetic Interview software and 3-D models of horse feet that teach the horse's evolutionary history.
 Darwin Synthetic Interview software enables students to learn about the life of Charles Darwin and the principle of evolution using Synthetic Interview technology developed by the Entertainment Technology Center at Carnegie Mellon University.

 The Partnership has participated in professional development workshops in the U.S., including an annual workshop at the University of Texas in Austin.